dtan4/ec2-event-slack-notifier/README.md

 $ export AWS_REGION=ap-northeast-1 # or your region
 ```

-You can install this function as a part of Apex project or standalone function.
+You can install this function as a part of [Apex](http://apex.run/) project, [Serverless](https://serverless.com/) function or standalone function.

 ### 1. Apex project